Microsoft Outlook 2002 - Alternate Port - Setup Guide

 - These instructions are only for Microsoft Outlook 2002 - for other email programs please see How To Setup AuthSMTP or contact us.

 - We have instructions for both default SMTP port and alternate SMTP port configurations - alternate port is generally used if your ISP blocks the normal port 25 SMTP access (as many do these days!).

-- Change the SMTP server name to the SMTP server we supplied with your signup email
+- Change the 'Outgoing mail server (SMTP)' to the SMTP server we supplied with your signup email

-- Enter the AuthSMTP username (it will ask for your password when you first go to send a message)
+- Enter the AuthSMTP username and password we supplied when you signed up

 - IMPORTANT: 'authsmtp.username' is an example - if your AuthSMTP username was 'ab12345' enter it as that and *not* as 'authsmtp.ab12345'

-- You should now be back to the main Thunderbird 1.0 screen
+- You should now be back to the main Outlook 2002 screen

 - Check you are online then test to ensure you can send mail correctly